Ed Cash

 Edmond Martin Cash (born August 6, 1971) is an American record producer, songwriter, audio engineer, and multi-instrumentalist.
 He has produced or written for artists including Steven Curtis Chapman, Dolly Parton, and Chris Tomlin.

 From 2004 to 2007, Cash was named Producer of the Year at each GMA Dove Awards.
 He has won a Grammy Award from six nominations.

 Biography

 Cash has gained recognition as a songwriter for having co-written and produced "How Great Is Our God".
 The song earned him five Dove Awards, including Song of the Year and Praise and Worship Song of the Year.
 Along with having co-written with Chris Tomlin, Mark Hall from Casting Crowns, and Amy Grant, Cash has received honors from the BMI Awards as the Christian Songwriter of the Year and for Song of the Year.
+He cites Stevie Wonder, Fleetwood Mac, Sting, James Taylor, Ella Fitzgerald, and Beethoven as his musical influences.

 Cash severed ties with The Gathering International when it came under scrutiny in a report by Christianity Today, investigating the group's finances.
 The article claimed that Cash's songwriting had helped fund the group.